Things That Can Kill You in Iceland (Plus Sand Snakes)

 We've listed the main dangers in Iceland.
 Whatever activity you plan on doing, be sure to keep all necessary information about the location before doing anything rash.
 Be sure to look out for information signs in the areas you are traveling as well.
 These will alert you to possible dangers both on the road and at various attractions around the country.

-Other dangers in Iceland include falling into cracks on glaciers, getting stuck inside unstable ice caves, or burning yourself on hot springs.
-Remember never to go hiking on a glacier or enter an ice cave unless you're with someone that knows the area and the landscape extremely well.
+Remember never to go hiking on a glacier or enter an ice cave unless you're with someone who knows the area and the landscape extremely well.
 Only join in these activities under the supervision of professional guides.
+You can do that by booking guided ice cave tours.

 Be careful around hot springs, and don't step too close; you may not fall in, but the surrounding mud can be just as hot, and your feet could sink into it.

 Take note that off-road and off-track driving is illegal in Iceland.
 The tracks can sometimes be hard to see but are still regarded as roads.
-If you can't see a clear track, then you're driving off-road, and you're both damaging the local nature and possibly putting yourself at significant risk (at the risk of a hefty fine at the very least).
+If you can't see a clear track, then you're driving off-road, and you're both damaging the local nature and possibly putting yourself at significant risk (at the risk of a hefty fine, at the very least).

 Driving in the Highlands requires a four-wheel drive vehicle.
-Do not attempt to drive in the Highlands with a low-clearance car that doesn't have four-wheel drive; it won't end well but rather expensively.
-Your car will most likely get stuck, and you may have to wait a long time before receiving help (as well as pay for the damages to the vehicle).
+Do not attempt to drive in the Highlands with a low-clearance car that doesn't have a four-wheel drive; it won't end well but rather expensively.
+Your car will most likely get stuck, and you may have to wait a long time before receiving help (as well as paying for the damages to the vehicle).

-Be careful when driving in Iceland as there are many single-lane bridges.
+Be careful when driving in Iceland, as there are many single-lane bridges.
 If you have an accident or get stuck somewhere, it tends to be a long way to the nearest gas station, police station, or hospital.

 Dangerous Animals in Iceland